paulgibbs/BP-Labs/readme.txt

 This is a known issue because of how parts of BuddyPress 1.2.8's BP-Default theme are written.
 To solution is to upgrade to BuddyPress 1.3.

+= I've created a group, and Quick Admin links aren't appearing in the directory =

+At the moment, only super admins are able to view the Quick Admin links.
+This will be addressed in a future version.

+= How do I enable only one of the experiments, or, where are the plugin's settings? =

+There are no plugin option panels yet.
+This will be addressed in a future version.

 == Screenshots ==

 1. @mentions autosuggest